-You'll find handsome stunning architecture like Seattle's iconic Space Needle, lush parks and gardens (because of the area's prolific rainfall.
-Majestic settings like Mount Rainier, the San Juan Islands and the North Cascades offer some of Mother Nature's most diverse, beautiful handiwork.
+Many in the greater Seattle area believe this is one of the most picturesque regions in the entire Pacific Northwest.
+You'll find stunning architecture like Seattle's iconic Space Needle and lush green parks and gardens because of the area's prolific rainfall.
+Majestic settings like Mount Rainier, the San Juans and the North Cascades offer some of Mother Nature's most diverse, but stunnihgly beautiful handiwork.

-SUMMER 2017 ~ FOUR GROUPS IN THE PUGET SOUND COLLECTION
+WINTER 2017 ~ FOUR GROUPS IN THE PUGET SOUND COLLECTION

 I've divided this collection into four groups with sub-categories.
 Each group highlights neighborhoods, communities and well-known beloved regional areas.
 In most cases, the artwork revolves with and reflects the seasons and holidays.

 ENJOY ~ and click on Ordering for details on purchasing any of the artwork featured here (Visa, MasterCard, Discover and American Express).

 SEATTLE (BALLARD, CAPITOL HILL, LESCHI, MAGNOLIA, PIONEER SQUARE, PORTAGE BAY, QUEEN ANNE, VIEW RIDGE AND WALLINGFORD)

 Entire Seattle Collection pdf ~ Click on the 3-page pdf to see all 14 paintings.
 Note ~ Some views are details of larger paintings.

 This painting was an alteration of a portrait I created of this brick two-story Federal-style mansion.
 The beautiful residence overlooked Lake Washington from the west side of Capitol Hill near Volunteer Park.